reilabs/cairo-hints/README.md

-# Cairo 1 Hints
+# Cairo Hints

-This repository adds RPC hints to Cairo, without modifying the compiler or the VM.
+This repository adds external hints to Cairo without modifying the compiler or the VM.

-It uses protocol buffers to define messages shared between Cairo and RPC server, code generator and hint processor implemented in this repository.
+It uses protocol buffers to define messages shared between Cairo and an external RPC server.
+Our own code runner (`scarb hints-run`) is used to execute Cairo code with hints.

 ## Prerequisites